mcmartins/mkt-consumer/README.md

 ## Intro

-Message Consumer.
 Exposes an endpoint which consumes trade messages.
 This module handles messages by sending them to a Job Queue backed by Redis.
 These messages are later processed by another module [mkt-processor](https://github.com/mcmartins/mkt-processor).

 Node.js is a good solution for handling these requests as it only routes the messages to Redis Queue.
 Plus, building a webserver in Node.js takes really few line codes.
 In terms of maturity and performance, Node.js is a good solution.
 [Ref 1](http://www.hostingadvice.com/blog/nodejs-vs-golang/)